e-c-k-e-r/vall-e/README.md

   - the NAR benefits from greedy sampling, and anything else just harms output quality.
 * [ ] clean up the README, and document, document, document onto the wiki.
 * [x] extend to multiple languages ([VALL-E X](https://arxiv.org/abs/2303.03926)).
-  - [ ] extend the reference model to include at least one other model
+  - reference model is trained against English, Japanese, French, and German.
 * [ ] extend to addditional tasks ([SpeechX](https://arxiv.org/abs/2308.06873)).
   - `stt` (Speech-to-Text) seems to be working fine for the most part.
   - other tasks seem to require a ton of VRAM......